BulkadishS/portfolio/README.md

 [Live Site](https://candid-genie-7eed4f.netlify.app/)

-This is a landing page for a Telegram bot startup.
+This is a demo-landing page for a Telegram bot startup.
 The project is fully responsive and works well on both desktop and mobile devices.

 ---